Axel2293/Obsidian-Notes/C/Advanced Udemy Course/Auto Variables.md

 When applied to local variables it instructs the compiler to **keep the variable in existence** during the life-time of the program.
 #### For global variables
 Causes that variables **scope to be restricted** to the file in which it is declared
+- Cleaner approach to programming
+- The static declaration defines more accurately the use of the var

 #### For functions
 The static function can only be called from within the same file as the function appears.